KaOSx/kaosx.github.io/_news/2020/kaos01.md

             caption="Nvidia PRIME"
             url="/img/2020/prime.png" %}

-Second: To better accommodate **hybrid systems** and non-free NVIDIA, there is now a switch from libgl to vendor neutral libglvnd.
+Second: To better accommodate **hybrid systems** and non-free NVIDIA, there is now a move from libgl to vendor-neutral libglvnd.
 This will make the NVIDIA bumblebee packages obsolete.
 Xorg-server was updated to 1.20.6, so the needed patches to use Prime instead of Bumblebee are included.
 The needed scripts for this are packaged as the *prime* package.
 The hardware-detection scripts and Calamares installer have their code adjusted to use the new Prime option.
 The availability of NVIDIA hybrid testing hardware was limited, so you might still encounter some issue with Prime.

 Work has also continued last month to further remove python2.
 This time it was removed as makedepend from as many as possible.